neondatabase/postgresql_anonymizer/docs/dynamic_masking.md

 ### Listing the tables

-Due to how the dynamic masking engine works, when a masked role will try to display the tables in psql with the `\dt` comment, then psql will not show any tables.
+Due to how the dynamic masking engine works, when a masked role will try to display the tables in psql with the `\dt` command, then psql will not show any tables.

 This is because the `search_path` of the masked role is rigged.